 In recent years the use of web chat software has increased drastically, as organisations become more aware of its benefits.

 While investing in a chat service is a great idea for many, there’s a lot to consider with web chat best practices.

-If the answer is yes, then we are here to provide you with an in-depth web chat guide to help you use your web chat software to best fit your online conversion strategy.
+We are here to provide you with an in-depth web chat guide to help you use your web chat software to its fullest!

 - Measuring Live Web Chat Performance

 1. Website/App Implementation Best Practices

 Let’s start with the basics!

 Web chat is inherently tied to your website and/or mobile application, so you want to make sure the technical integration is solid.
 This is usually a once-and-done aspect of web chat deployment, so you want to get it right the first time.

 It’s useful because:

 - It means you only have to add in a code snippet to your website once, meaning you don’t have to bother your web developers ever again for adding things to the website.